-The Basilica of Santa Maria della Passione has such a great number of paintings that it can be considered as a real art gallery.
-Main testimony to this is a series of works: L’ultima cena (The Last Supper) by Gaudenzio Ferrari in the left transept, the cycle of frescoes in the Sala Capitolare, by Ambrogio da Fossano known as Bergognone, that represent Christ and the apostles on the walls, the saints in the lunettes, and Lateran canons on the starry sky.
+Also not to be missed is the cycle of frescoes in the Sala Capitolare, by Ambrogio da Fossano known as Bergognone, that represent Christ and the apostles on the walls, the saints in the lunettes, and the Lateran canons on the redolent starry sky.

-The Basilica of Santa Maria della Passione has two rare carved organs that are positioned one in front of the other, built between the sixteenth and seventeenth centuries.
-The right-hand one is by Antegnati, the left by Valvassori.
+The Church of Santa Maria della Passione vaunts the presence of two rare carved organs that are positioned facing each other.
+Built between the sixteenth and seventeenth centuries, the right-hand organ is by Antegnati, the left by Valvassori.
 Still today classical organ music concerts for four hands are held in the church.